 Philippians 3:8

 If you had all the money in the world to buy all the stuff you wanted, it would never fill you up.
-Looking to material possessions for lasting joy is like trying to fill a pail with holes in it.
+Looking to material things for lasting joy is like trying to fill a pail with holes in it.
 It will never be full.
-That’s because nobody is complete simply by having more stuff.
-The only one who can complete you is Christ.
-Keeping your eye on the real prize will help the other things fade away.
+That’s because no one is completed by having more stuff.
+Only Jesus can complete you.

-Think of focusing a camera on a central object, where the background becomes blurry but the subject comes into sharp view.
+Keep your eye on the real treasure, and all else will fade in importance.
+Think of it like focusing a camera on a central object, where the background becomes blurry but the subject comes into sharp view.
 Make Jesus the subject of your focus.
 (See A Rare Treasure: Discover True Christian Joy.)

-Likewise, be careful of hanging out with people who live a life of stuff, always carrying the latest generation of smartphone, wearing the latest jeans, and using the latest equipment.
+Likewise, be careful of hanging out with people who live a life of stuff, always carrying the latest generation of tech stuff or wearing only brand-name clothing.
 You want to be happy with what you have and that’s easier to do when you’re not constantly comparing what you have to what someone else has.

 3) Make Wiser Purchases

 One wise purchase is better than ten bad ones.
 Choose quality over quantity.
-If you need a new pair of shoes, save up for quality ones that will last longer, and look for multipurpose.
+If you need a new pair of shoes, save up for quality ones that will last longer, and look for items that have more than one purpose.
 If that sweater will only go with one of your skirts, it’s probably not the smartest buy.

 Everything you buy should be both useful and necessary.